 Step 3: Complete the forms or otherwise collect the information you will need for incorporation.

-- Use the Articles of Incorporation as a working paper to develop the legal structure of your corporation.
+- Use the Articles of Incorporation to develop the legal structure of your corporation.

 - If you are unsure of what you want or need, research corporate structure or get some advice from a lawyer.